- UCAS Code: M117

 Public Law 2, Commercial Law, English Criminal Law & Evidence, English Law of Equity & Trusts, (Scots) Property, Trusts and Succession, European Union Law, (Scots) Involuntary Obligations: Delict and Unjustified Enrichment.

 * This programme does not meet the Northern Ireland Evidence requirement.
 Special examinations are held each year in Northern Ireland for students who have not studied Evidence.

 As an Honours student, you'll take four optional classes as well as write an 11,000-word dissertation.
 Formal lectures are replaced by seminars in the final-year.

 ** English Bar

 The Bar Standards Board (BSB) requires a minimum 2:2 Honours classification in your law degree for admission to the English Bar.
 Therefore, before starting on the dual-qualifying Graduate Entry programme, you should be aware that you'll need to study for Honours and achieve a minimum of a 2:2 classification if you intend to pursue a career at the English Bar.

 Staying for Honours may also be advantageous should you decide to pursue a career as a solicitor.
 The Law School operates an open door admission policy to Honours.
 Entry into honours is conditional on you having gained the requisite number of credits for the award of a pass degree at the June or September Exam Board.

-More than 200 of our students are now involved and regularly represent clients in Small Claims and Sheriff Courts.
+More than 200 of our students are now involved and regularly represent clients in the Employment Tribunal and Simple Procedure cases in the Sheriff Courts.